-Second-hand uniforms can be donated to the school or sold on a 50% commission basis.
-Clothes accepted to be sold must be in a good condition, clean and pressed (as you would like to buy them).
-They may be left at the office if the uniform shop is closed.
-If you have any queries, please telephone 3291 5209 during opening hours.
+You can donate second-hand uniforms to the school or sell them on a 50% commission basis.
+To be accepted for sale, uniforms must be in good condition, clean, and pressed - just as you would like to purchase them.
+If the uniform shop is closed, you may leave the items at the office.
+For any queries, please call 3291 5209 during opening hours.